Squidoo Lenses for B2B Marketers?

-The Marketing Consigliere has set up a “lens” called “C4ISR Marketing – aka Network Centric Marketing” on Squidoo and is trying to teach himself about whether it provides utility for B2B marketers.
-HIs “lens” (this is what you call your site there) is not a high ranking site in the Squidoo world by any means, but he guesses it’s better than a lot of others.
-For now he’ll tinker with it and learn.
+I’ve set up a “lens” called “C4ISR Marketing – aka Network Centric Marketing” on Squidoo and am trying to teach myself about whether it provides utility for B2B marketers.
+My “lens” (this is what you call your site there) is not a high ranking site in the Squidoo world by any means, but I guess it’s better than a lot of others.
+For now I’ll tinker with it and learn.

 As of today, there seem to be relatively few lenses on with corporations as the main topic, although some consumer products (iPods, Coca-Cola) are topics that people seem to want to toot their horn about.
 Most lenses appear to have been set up by individuals.
 Does it seem inevitable that someone will claim to be an “expert” on a particular organization – someone who knows how to do business with them and other things that people may need to know?
 Should a Gartner Group or Morgan Stanley analyst manage a Squidoo lens to bring attention to companies they cover or verticals in which they have subject matter expertise?

 Ironically, at this writing, there is no lens for “Viget Labs.”
 Who would be the subject matter expert on them – One of their Co-Founders, Brian Williams or Andy Rankin, CEO and President (respectively)?
 Their PR flack?
 Someone else?

 What if someone with malicious intent is the “first to market” on Squidoo in claiming expertise on a particular company and does things on the lens that the company does not like or does not want anyone to know?